antibland/starting_point/README.md

 All `JavaScript` in Starting Point is strict and should stay that way.
 While grunt is watching, it will yell at you if you break the linter rules in some way.
 Missing a semi-colon?
 Sorry—fix it.
 Declared a variable at the bottom of a function?
 Sorry—fix it.
 I like having the linter around to keep my code from getting ugly.

 ###Minification###
-The default setting in `config.rb` tells `Compass` to compress all `CSS` every time we trigger a save.
+`Ruby` users are likely familiar with `config.rb`, a file which is created for us by `Compass`.
+There, we can set a value for the variable `output_style`, which determines what happens each time we save a watched `sass` file.
+I always set this variable to `:compressed` to make my `CSS` file size as light as possible.

 But what of our `JavaScript`?
 That should certainly be minified, too.
 With a few Grunt tasks, `concat` and `uglify`, this is no longer a problem—well, almost.
 If we instruct `concat` to join all files with a .js extension before `uglify` does the actual minification, we could have an dependency ordering problem.
 We need the code in `utilities.js` to load first, so that the its functions are available to any other code loaded after.
 This is why we organize our `concat` task in the following way:

 `Gruntfile.js`
 ```js